Nature is the fundamental source of all medicine.

 Herbal Supplements (aka Botanicals) often come in the form of capsules that contain dried and powdered pieces of specific plants.
 There are lots and lots (and lots) of herbal supplements on the market.
 A number of these have been marketed specifically for the treatment of acne.

-While many herbal supplements provide legitimate support for certain medical conditions, they are usually not effective treatments for acne.
+While many herbal and nutritional supplements may be helpful for certain medical conditions, they are usually not effective treatments for acne.
 This section covers the few herbal supplements that may actually be beneficial to acne sufferers, as well as many others that are commonly marketed as acne treatments but are most likely useless.

 Dietary choices – what you eat and do not eat – have a huge impact on your metabolism, immune system and overall health.
 Thus, it is reasonable to expect that diet also has a direct impact on acne symptoms.